Lumley Lab team

 Sabrina Blank graduated from Hope College in Michigan in 2022 with a major in psychology and a minor in neuroscience.
 She joined the clinical psychology PhD program at Wayne State in 2022.
 Her research interests include the relationship between emotion and physiological functioning, with particular interests in gastrointestinal health and pain.
 She has also worked in the lab of faculty member Dr. Rodlescia Sneed, studying health of people who have been incarcerated, and she is conducting therapy on a research trial for adolescents with cancer.
 In the future, she hopes to work with children and adolescents in a medical hospital setting and continue conducting research.

-Jacob Blank is a clinical psychology doctoral student working with Dr. Mark Lumley.
-He graduated with a B.A. in Psychology from Temple University, where he also worked as a research assistant and intake coordinator at the Child & Adolescent Anxiety Disorders Clinic.
-Jacob then worked as a research coordinator at McLean Hospital’s Center for Depression, Anxiety, and Stress Research.
-There, he studied the relationship between stress and decision-making in adult depression.
+Jacob Blank is a clinical psychology PhD student at Wayne State University working with Dr. Mark Lumley.
+He graduated with a bachelor’s degree in psychology from Temple University, where he also studied youth anxiety treatment and worked as a diagnostician at the Child & Adolescent Anxiety Disorders Clinic.
+Jacob then joined McLean Hospital’s Center for Depression, Anxiety, and Stress Research, where he studied the relationship between stress and decision-making in adult depression.
 He is currently interested in studying patient and therapist factors that may influence psychotherapy outcomes.

 Britney R. Abro is currently a study coordinator for an NIH-funded (RO1) study on psychological treatments for chronic neck and back pain, while working with PI Dr. Mark Lumley and PI Dr. John Burns from Rush University Medical Center in Chicago.
 Britney graduated from Wayne State University in 2023 with a B.S. in Psychology, a co-major in University Honors, and a minor in Biological Sciences.
 Her research interests lie within psychological and health interventions to optimize brain health, contributing to better overall wellbeing.
 She plans on applying to Ph.D. programs in clinical psychology, to start in 2025.
 Britney has many aspirations within her vocation, including becoming a licensed psychologist who conducts clinical therapy while studying the brain and implementing holistic changes to improve lifestyle.
 She also hopes to spread awareness of her work to the general public through podcasts, books, and having an overall media presence.